MaggieMou/planned_projects/README.md

 start actually listening to what you are doing, this feature can be disabled if you are a boring person.

+## Coming Soon: SHITPRESSOR \ BUFFER_MAXIMIZER (havent decided yet) - naïve so bad it's good compressor
+Imagine you had half an hour to program a compressor, so intead of implementing it the traditional way, you do it in the most naïve possible way, taking every possible shortcut.
+This is what SHITPRESSOR \ BUFFER_MAXIMIZER does.
+It has three controls:
+- Buffer size: controls the size of an internal buffer, similar to the sustain control on some more advanced compressors, like Image Line's Maximus, except shit.
+- Target: the level that the compressor tries to push the sound towards, not exactly like threshold on a traditional compressor, but close.
+- Depth: how hard the sound is compressed

+The way it works is remarcably simple:
+- The input is fed into a buffer of variable length.
+- The peak loudness of the buffer is calculated at every step.
+- The volume of the output is scaled so that the buffer peaks at the selected target.
+- Depth is a percentage from 0 to 200%, at 100% percent, the buffer peaks at the target loudness, less than that and the compressor only takes it partway there, more than that and the compressor overshoots, making it shit.

+You might have noticed the absence of an attack and release control, this is because this compressor is terrible, and will introduce a lot of annoying clicks and pops to your sound and generally distort the hell out of it.
+Enjoy.

 ## Coming Soon: \<unnamed resonator\> - Extend Karplus-Strong resonator
 ***Commissioned by Maldecoucou*** - ***Planning stage***